-July is Cord Blood Awareness Month.
-To help you better understand this potentially life-saving procedure, Women’s Care Florida has put together a Q&A with some of the most essential information on the topic.
-To learn even more, we encourage you to click here to schedule an appointment with an OB/GYN at WCF.
+To help you better understand this potentially life-saving procedure, Women’s Care Florida has put together a Q&A with some of its most essential information.
+In addition, we encourage you to click here to schedule an appointment with an OB/GYN at WCF.

 What is cord blood?

-Cord blood is the blood remaining in the placenta and umbilical cord after a mother has given birth.
-This blood contains stem cells that, if collected and stored properly, can be used to treat certain illnesses.
+Cord blood remaining in the placenta and umbilical cord after birth contains stem cells.
+If collected and stored properly, it can be used to treat certain illnesses.

 Why preserve cord blood?

-What illnesses can be treated with cord blood?
+What illnesses can be treated with blood cord banking?

-According to the Parent’s Guide to Cord Blood Foundation, more than 80 diseases are treated with cord blood stem cells, including cancers, blood disorders, genetic and metabolic diseases.
+According to the Parent’s Guide to Cord Blood Foundation, more than 80 diseases are treated with cord blood stem cells.
+Diseases include cancers, blood disorders, genetic and metabolic diseases.
 Life-threatening conditions such as leukemia, sickle cell disease, and Hurl-er syndrome have all seen successful treatment with stem cell transplants.

 Is the collection painful or dangerous to my baby?

-Since the placenta and umbilical cord are no longer needed by the baby, they are typically discarded after the birth.
-If you choose to preserve your cord blood, it is easily — and painlessly — collected by your provider.
-It does not matter if you give birth vaginally or via cesarean.
+Since birth involves severing the placenta and umbilical cord, the baby no longer has a use for them.
+Therefore, doctors typically discard them.
+If you choose blood cord banking, providers easily and painlessly collect the blood.
+Additionally, it does not matter if you give birth vaginally or via cesarean.

-What happens to the cord blood after it’s collected?
+What happens to the cord blood after collection?

-Another option is a family cord blood bank.
-These private banks store your baby’s cord blood so that you can have immediate access to it if needed.
+A family cord blood bank or private bank store your baby’s cord blood so that you can have immediate access to it if needed.
 Although fees vary by bank, initial costs run between $850 — $3,000 with yearly fees averaging $150 per year.

 Are there other considerations?

-The decision to preserve cord blood is a personal one and should take into consideration your family’s health history and whether cord blood could help a possible condition.
+The decision to preserve the cord blood is a personal one.
+You should take your family’s health history into consideration and whether cord blood could help a possible condition.
 It should be noted, however, the chance that you or your baby will need the privately stored cord blood is 1 in 2,700.
 Still, many families determine the possible benefit is worth the cost.

 Want to learn more?